matthiasdemuzere/w2w/README.md

 As of spring 2021, [WRF v4.3.x](https://github.com/wrf-model/WRF/releases/tag/v4.3) is able to ingest LCZ information by default (previous versions required manual WRF code changes by the user).
 See more details on "*Updates of WRF-urban in WRF 4.3: Local Climate Zones, Mitigation Strategies, building materials permeability and new buildings drag coefficient*" [here](https://ral.ucar.edu/sites/default/files/public/product-tool/urban-canopy-model/WRF_urban_update_Readme_file_WRF4.3.pdf).
 Because of this, we decided to simultaneously built an improved WUDAPT-to-WRF routine, to make the translation of LCZ-based parameters better and more simple.
 As before, the LCZ-based urban canopy parameters generally follow the values provided by [Stewart and Oke (2012)](http://doi.org/10.1175/BAMS-D-11-00019.1) and [Stewart et al. (2014)](http://doi.org/10.1002/joc.3746).

+The new tool provides, besides a LCZ map at the resolution of the WRF domains, an aggregation of the morphological features of LCZ, whose are interpolated to WRF cells, providing averaged features of the urban morphology.
+In this way, the method produces a unique value of the different urban morphology parameters for each model cell.
+The method proposed here resulted to be more efficient in reproducing urban boundary layer features, expecially in the outskirts of the city [Zonato et al., 2020](https://reader.elsevier.com/reader/sd/pii/S221209551930183X?token=2451D3807B2A79485C47ACCD0A186EE517545A6EA5EA04305DF13C687D5C481277764476A961F86BF4C8DF4544601B22&originRegion=eu-west-1&originCreation=20210611083535).

 Python environment
 -------